silver-sat/Radio_Software/Arduino/sketch_feb18a/tests.md

 internal code.
 This required adding `return -1` before the function's final closing bracket.
 This caused T to print repeatedly.
 Thus, these attempts were discarded.

+# 2023-08-24: Discussion with tconrad26
+Two days ago, tconrad26 met isaac-silversat to discuss the issue. tconrad26 followed up with an email with recommended changes.
+Notably, CircularBuffers do not clear any deleted bytes until the next overwrite operation.
+If the `[]` operator reads beyond the end of the data, it will read the last byte stored at the given index.
+In addition, many issues regarding data size (e.g. processing empty buffers, reading deallocated bytes).